The Integrated Personal Commissioning (IPC) programme was launched in 2015. IPC is a partnership between NHS England and Local Government Association.

 Hampshire County Council was successful in becoming a pilot site for the programme and launched “My Life, My Way” in 2015.
 “My Life, My Way” supports young people aged over 14 years with a physical disability, learning disability or autism.

-Hampshire Advocacy Regional Group have been chosen to work in partnership with Hampshire County Council to support the programme.
+Choices Advocacy and Speakeasy Advocacy (working together as Hampshire Advocacy Regional Group) have been chosen to work in partnership with Hampshire County Council to support the programme.